dxe290/helloisdi/_posts/2022-03-14-test-markdown.md

 ---.
 “Influence of social and technical factors for evaluating contribution in GitHub.”
 Proceedings of the 36th international conference on Software engineering.
 2014.

-[^1]: I justed played with some features like emojis, images, footnotes, etc.
+[^1]: I am just playing with some features like emojis, images, footnotes, etc.

 ------------------------